thormagnusson/scoring/PartI/chapter_1.md

 But not this, if you evaluate both lines (by highlighting both and evaluating them with Shift+Return):

     "Hello World".postln
-    "This was fun".postln;
+    "Goodbye World".postln;

 Why not?
 Because the interpreter (the SC language) will not understand

-    "Hello World".postln"This was fun".postln;
+    "Hello World".postln"Goodbye World".postln;

 However, this will work:

-    "Hello World".postln; "This was fun".postln;
+    "Hello World".postln; "Goodbye World".postln;

-It is up to you how you format your code, but typically you want to keep it clearly readable for other humans as well.
+It is up to you how you format your code, but you'd typically want to keep it readable for yourself in the future and other readers too.
 There is however a style of SC coding used for Tweeting, where the 140 character limit introduces interesting constraints for composers.
-Here is a Twitter composition by Tim Walters, but as you can see, it is not good for human readability although it sounds good (The language doesn’t care about human readability, but we do):
+Below is a Twitter composition by Tim Walters, but as you can see, it is not good for human readability although it sounds good (The language doesn’t care about human readability, but we do):

     play{HPF.ar(({|k|({|i|SinOsc.ar(i/96,Saw.ar(2**(i+k))/Decay.ar(Impulse.ar(0.5**i/k),[k*i+1,k*i+1*2],3**k))}!6).product}!32).sum/2,40)}